 Father Nicolas Coccola was born on December 12, 1854 in Corsica, France.
 He came to Canada in 1880, and worked in British Columbia for 63 years, in different parts of the province.

 Pat Huble has said Father Coccola was almost a part of the Huble family for some years.
 She also remembers playing with his pocket watch.
-He lived periodically at the homestead, in a cabin, where he worked with the First Nations above the ranch on the Fraser River.
+He lived periodically at the homestead, in a cabin, where he worked with the Indigenous people above the ranch on the Fraser River.
 Father Coccola ate meals with the Huble family on numerous occasions as well.
 Father Coccola died in Smithers, BC on March 1, 1943.

 Al Huble’s son Sam remembers Pete, who was an Indigenous man, tending to Annie and the kids when they had the flu right at the end of the First World War.
 Sam Huble stated that Pete “saved their lives” when Annie was left alone with the kids at the homestead and could not even get firewood (in the middle of the winter) or milk the cows.